• Recipe Index

 Sauerbraten is a kind of German pot roast.
 It's that bit different from an American-style roast as the meat is first marinated in a spiced wine and vinegar liquid before roasting.
 It is most commonly made with beef but can also be made with venison and other meats as well.

-You could almost argue that the meat is pickled, as many recipes use pickling spices to infuse the marinating liquid, which is also very acidic.
-In fact the name sauerbraten comes from the German words “sauer” meaning “sour” and “braten” meaning “roast meat”.
+You could almost argue that you pickle the meat before cooking it, as many recipes use pickling spices to infuse the marinating liquid, which is also very acidic.
+In fact the name sauerbraten comes from the German words "sauer" meaning "sour" and "braten" meaning "roast meat".

 But maybe even more unusual is the finishing touch to this dish.
 Ginger snap cookies are crumbled into the gravy!
 It might sound odd, I know, but the sweetness takes the edge off the acidity and adds a smoothness and depth to the sauce as well.